 High Sierra is a small family business that offers several Ladybug packages and accepts PayPal for its customer's convenience.
 Located in the Sierra Nevada mountains, unlike most drop-ship distributors, they harvest their ladybugs twice a week from their own property.
 This ensures that they can control the quality and guarantee the viability of their entire stock.

 Some of their larger packages include 5,000 or 10,000 ladybugs priced between $50 to $75.
 They also offer smaller batches for home gardeners containing 200 or 1,500 ladybugs priced between $8 and $14.
 All their ladybugs are shipped free in re-usable plastic containers.

 Along with the excellent retailers mentioned above, we've identified other companies that sell ladybugs on Amazon.
-While we consider them to be the best of the best, it would be remiss of us not also to list those that are exclusive to that site.
+While we consider them to be the best of the best, it would be remiss not to also list those that are exclusive of that site.
 In fact, in some cases, there was no other site available.
 Here are some of the more popular among them.

 Bug Sales is a brand available through Amazon.com that offers many options to buy ladybugs.
 They have a very good customer reputation and broad customer base.

-Bug Sales offers packages for as many as 9,000 insects to as few as 150, with prices that range from about $8 to $40.
+Bug Sales offers packages for as many as 9,000 insects to as few as 150.
 The company guarantees live delivery, and the shipping cost for large bundles is reasonable.
 Bug sales also offers worm castings and other beneficial insects for organic gardeners.

 Ladybugs 4 You

 Ladybugs 4 U offers 1,500 live Ladybugs for about $15.
 The company has a high rating and positive customer reviews that average 3.8 out of 5 stars.